zhu52520/zhu52520_blog/content/project/solar-panel-system-that-rotates-with-the-sun/index.md

 ---
-title: Solar panel system that rotates with the sun
+title: Solar Panel System that Rotates with the Sun
+summary: The Course Project of Introduction to Information Science and Technology.
+tags:
+  - Embbed System
+  - Course Project
 date: 2021-01-29T08:29:00.000Z
 draft: false
 featured: false